America's best 'mom and pop' restaurants for incredible comfort food

 There are few frills at this down-to-earth New England café, but it comes through with a solid menu of comforting American classics.
 The queen of the menu is the homemade donut – get yours generously glazed with chocolate or dusted with sugar – while other favorites include the lobster grilled cheese (this is Maine, after all).
 Owned by a husband-and-wife duo, the spot has only been running since 2019, but it's already earned a loyal local following.

-Maryland: Papermoon Diner, Baltimore
+Maryland: The Helmand, Baltimore

 Massachusetts: Theo's Cozy Corner, Boston